athompson-IDM/sphere_sampling/README.md

 Some numerical experiments to illustrate part of Lecture 1 in Keith Ball's "An Elementary Introduction to Modern Convex Geometry."
 The relevant portions are highlighted yellow in Lecture 1 in [this version of the PDF](ball.pdf).
 The source version of the notes was retrieved [from here](http://library.msri.org/books/Book31/files/ball.pdf).

+The code runs in Matlab.
+Tested in R2019b.
+It might work in Octave but I haven't tested that yet.
+If it doesn't run in Octave as-is, it probably only needs minor tweaks, because it doesn't use any fancy Matlab toolboxes or anything and it's pretty vanilla.

 ## Random sampling of uniformly distributed sphere of volume 1

 This is where we sample a uniformly distributed sphere of volume 1 in dimension N.  We only measure x_1 for each sample.
 Then, we plot the distribution of values of x_1.